 A poster presentation is a graphically oriented summary of your research project.
-It consists of a collection of frames, pinned directly to a 36” x 48” white tri-fold presentation board, mounted at eye-level on one side of the board.
+It consists of a collection of frames, displayed at eye-level on one side of a freestanding double-sided whiteboard.

-- Posters must be no larger than the 36" x 48" tri-fold board that is provided.
+- Posters must be no larger than the 48" wide x 36" tall in order to fit on the whiteboard.

 - Your title should be appropriate for a general academic audience; make it interesting and informative.

 - The poster presentation should be self-contained and complete without additional oral explanation.

 - Each frame of the poster presentation should contain a text block, a graphic, or a combination of the two elements.